 Offer the right compensation

-The goal of hiring is to find a graphic designer who will make valuable contributions and become an integral part of your organization for years to come.
-By using our tips for how to hire a graphic designer, you can weed out the wrong candidates, edge out your competition for the right ones and find a great new employee.
+Your goal is to find — and hire — a graphic designer who will make valuable contributions and become an integral part of your organization.
+Focus on weeding out the wrong candidates, edging out your competition for the right ones and gaining a great new employee.